 - If you visit on a weekday check out the Kaiser Centre roof garden by Lake Merritt.
 You could also visit the Oakland Museum of California which is near the lake and supposed to be very good.

 - There are plenty of delicious sounding restaurants in Oakland.
-We were tempted by Homeroom which is dedicated to mac and cheese, and the vegetarian platters at one of the many Ethiopian restaurants like Enssaro or Addis.
+We were tempted by Homeroom which is dedicated to mac and cheese, and the vegetarian platters at one of the many Ethiopian restaurants like Enssaro.

 - We would have loved to explore the neighbourhoods further north of downtown Oakland—Temescal and Rockridge sound like they have a great mix of restaurants, cafes and independent shops.